CHI-UMKC/FoodDeserts/README.md

 * sheet3: Food-Access-Research-Atlas-Current.csv (raw data)
 * sheet1: Food-Access-Research-Atlas-Current-Fields.csv (metadata)

-The metadata file was edited in an Excel file (Food-Access-Research-Atlas-Current-Fields.xlsx) to have a "Check" column with values Binary, Boxplot, or Table and used in the later run of the script to identify what preliminary analysis to perform.
+The metadata file was edited in an Excel file (Food-Access-Research-Atlas-Current-Fields.xlsx) to have a "Check" column with values Binary, Boxplot, or Table, which was used in a later run of the script to identify what preliminary analysis to perform.

 Frequency counts were made for binary (0/1) fields and those tagged "table".
 Output can be seen in the file **1-USDA-Food-Access-FirstLook.txt**.